saule1508/saule1508.github.io/_drafts/2016-07-25-upgrade-oracle-12.1.0.1-12.1.0.2.md

 ---
 ## upgrade oracle 12.1.0.1 to 12.1.0.2

 I have a RAC production setup with a standby database (the standby is single-instance and non-ASM) and I must upgrade it from 12.1.0.1 to 12.1.0.2.
-I think this is a bit stupid because Oracle 12.2 is about to be released, but I don't have the choice to wait for 12.2.

 In those case it is important to do a rehearsal and to be able to learn the process, that's why I have set-up a RAC on VMWare ESX.
 To mirror the production set-up I also added a dataguard (also on ESX).